 Neglecting To Mulch

-Mulch is just as important in planting in a raised garden bed as it is in ground beds.
-It prevents weeds from growing, helps maintain soil temperature, and retains moisture.
+Mulch is just as important step in planting in a raised garden planting bed as it is in ground planting beds.
+It prevents weeds from growing, helps maintain soil temperature, and retains soil moisture.

 Use straw, grass clippings, leaves, or wood chips after planting.
-You can also plant a cover crop at the end of every growing season to avoid breaking down and compacting the soil in your garden.
+You can also plant a cover crop in your garden area at the end of every growing season to avoid breaking down and compacting the soil in your garden.

-Not having an irrigation plan can spell trouble for your raised garden bed.
+Not having an irrigation garden plan can spell trouble for your raised garden bed.
 You need to be able to efficiently keep your crops hydrated for proper growth.

-While you can do your daily rounds of manual irrigation using a watering can, or garden hose, there are more efficient ways to keep your plants happily hydrated.
+While you can do your daily rounds of manual irrigation using a watering can, or garden hose, there are more efficient ways to keep your plants and root crops happily hydrated, such as tools for a self watering raised bed.

-Instead, you can place your raised beds for vegetables near a water source and use soaker hoses or drip lines so you don’t have to spend time hand watering plants.
+Instead, you can place your raised beds for vegetables near a water source or raised bed water feature and use soaker hoses or drip irrigation systems for raised bed garden self watering, so you don’t have to spend time hand watering plants.

 You might also like: How to Amend Raised Garden Bed Soil For Growing Successfully

 Using the Wrong Kind of Soil

 The type of soil you use in your raised bed vegetable garden plays a vital role in the health of your crops.
-Potting soil drains too quickly and won’t provide your plants with the drainage and nutrients it needs.
+Potting soil drains too quickly and won’t provide your mature plants and edible plants with the drainage to get rid of all the excess water and provide all nutrients it needs.

-Meanwhile, bagged soil for raised garden beds can contain too many chemical fertilizers that can affect the growth and yield of some plants.
+Meanwhile, bagged soil mix for raised garden beds can contain too many chemical fertilizers that can affect the growth and yield of some plants and root vegetables, making it not the best soil for raised beds.

-Instead, go for a combination of garden soil combined with organic compost to supply your plants with the right nutrients.
+Instead, go for a combination of garden soil combined with organic compost, organic matter, and organic materials such as peat moss make the best soil amendments for raised beds.
+Making them great for your raised bed soil and to supply your plants and fresh vegetables with the right nutrients.

 Not Using Labels